Symmetry indicators and anomalous surface states of topological crystalline insulators: Bulk-surface correspondence for all space groups

-For a general space group, distinct TRIMs could become symmetry related and therefore it may not be possible to construct a strong TI by asserting a band inversion at a specific TRIM.
-However, the $\Gamma$ point is special in this regard as it is always symmetric under all symmetries, and this motivates our assumption that the Dirac Hamiltonian described the effective theory around $\Gamma$---other strong TIs involving band inversion not at $\Gamma$ can then be viewed as a composite of the ``reference'' strong TI and an additional weak phase.

-Next, we address the more technical aspect of the simplifying assumption, namely, it is sufficient to consider Dirac Hamiltonians assuming the quasi-standard symmetry representations.
-A priori, this is nontrivial as the band structures are also subjected to global connectivity constraints arising from, say, nonsymmorphic symmetries.
-Show this, however, requires a more technical discussion, which we will undertake below.
+A priori, our simplifying assumption is nontrivial as the symmetry representations of the non-relativistic electrons in a crystal are not ``quasi-standard'' in general, and that the band structures are also subjected to global connectivity constraints arising from, say, nonsymmorphic symmetries.
+Establishing the validity of the assumption requires a more technical discussion, which we will undertake below.
 Before that, we restate our main conclusion from this analysis: For any space group in class AII, one can choose a basis such that the ``strong factor'' in $X_{\rm BS}$ is generated by a strong TI which satisfies the simplifying assumption behind the Dirac analysis.

 We now proceed to show this in the language of Ref.\ \onlinecite{Po17}, which we briefly review below.
 Insofar as symmetry representations, but not the detailed energetics, are concerned, any band structures isolated from above and below by band gaps can be represented by a $D$-dimensional ``vector'' (more accurately, collection of $D$ integers) formed by the irrep multiplicities at different high-symmetry momenta.
-The ``vectors'' respecting the physical symmetries naturally form an abelian group $\{ {\rm BS}\}$ , with the group addition corresponding physically to the stacking of the underlying systems.
+The symmetry-respecting ``vectors'' naturally form an abelian group $\{ {\rm BS}\}$, with group addition corresponding physically to the stacking of the underlying systems.
 We then denote the subgroup of $\{ {\rm BS}\}$ which can arise from atomic insulators by $\{ {\rm AI}\}$.
 The symmetry-based indicator of band topology is defined as the mismatch between $\{ {\rm BS} \}$ and $\{ {\rm AI}\}$, which is mathematically captured by the quotient $X_{\rm BS} \equiv \{ {\rm BS} \}/\{ {\rm AI} \} $.

 Quasi-standard representations at $\Gamma$ play a special role in our Dirac analysis.
 The multiplicities of these irreps are encoded in certain components of the ``vectors'' in the description above.
 Let $\Pi$ be a projection which projects away these components, and suppose $\vec b_1, \vec b_2 \in \{ {\rm BS} \}$, $\vec b_1 \neq \vec b_2$, such that $\Pi ( \vec b_1 - \vec b_2) = 0$.
 Physically, this means while $\vec b_1$ and $\vec b_2$ are distinguishable in terms of symmetry representations, their only distinction arises solely from irrep exchanges involving only the quasi-standard representations at $\Gamma$.
 Further suppose $\vec b_1$ is nontrivial in $X_{\rm BS}$ but $\vec b_2$ is trivial, then one can choose a representative for the nontrivial class $[\vec b_1] \in X_{\rm BS}$ which satisfies the simplifying assumption behind the Dirac analysis, insofar as symmetry representations are concerned.